SciCatProject/scicatlive/services/backend/services/v4/README.md

 ## Enable additional features

 Additionally, by setting the env variable `ELASTIC_ENABLED`, the [elastic search](./services/elastic/) service is started and the backend is configured to connect to them.
+Additionally, by setting the env variable `ELASTIC_ENABLED`, the [elastic search](./services/elastic/) service is started and the backend is configured to connect to them.

+If `LDAP_ENABLED` is toggled, you can use LDAP to log in with a [LDAP user](../ldap/README.md#default-configuration).

 ## Dependencies